PowershellScripts/PowershellScripts.github.io/articles/en/SharePointOnline/findctIDPS.md

 # PowerShell scripting with CSOM

-You van also get SharePoint content type ID using CSOM and Powershell:
+You can also get SharePoint content type ID using CSOM and Powershell:

 1. Download and install SharePoint Online SDK.
 2. Open Powershell ISE.